- Search The Registry

 Nellie S. Johnson

 From Lakeville, Minnesota, Nellie Saunders Allen and her six siblings grew up on a dairy farm near Hinckley, Minnesota.
 Her father was a member of the Non-Partisan League, a radical rural organization.
-Her mother was a college-educated schoolteacher from Kentucky and had African American, French, Irish and American Indian ancestry.
+Her mother was a college-educated schoolteacher from Kentucky and had African, French, Irish and Native American ancestry.
 Johnson grew up with a strong tradition of support for education.
 Her grandmother was also a teacher with an interest in political philosophy.
 Her father was a school board member in Dakota County.
 At age 13, Johnson distributed Non-Partisan League flyers on her way to and from school.
 She graduated from Hinckley High School and left home at 17 to finish high school through the GED program at the University of Minnesota.

 After a number of years in the work force, Johnson continued her studies at the University of Wisconsin using the money she earned from trapping to finance her education there.
 For over 30 years, she owned and operated Nellie's Alterations in downtown Minneapolis.
 Johnson's commitment to education continued through her work on the Minnesota Higher Education Board.
 She had a long and distinguished record of public service in support of the advancement of minority concerns, the rights of workers, and equal opportunities for all people.
 As a leader of organized labor in the 1930s and 1940s, she was the first woman vice-president of the Minnesota Culinary Council and the first woman vice-president of Local 665 Hotel and Restaurant Employees Union.
 She was the first Black person elected to citywide office in Minneapolis when she won a seat on the Library Board in 1945.